threefoldfoundation/info_sdk/src/6_develop/code/web/code_web.md

 wid = j.sals.zos.workloads.deploy(subdomain)
 ```

-now you can use that subdomain in your tcp reverse proxy as above
+now you could use that subdomain in your tcp reverse proxy as above

 ## Gateway4to6